Safe Return to In-Person Instruction and Continuity of Services Plan

 Schools are equipped to address social, emotional, and mental health needs through counseling services and integration of social-emotional learning utilizing the following resources: Caring School Community (CD-5), Second Steps (6-8), and School Connect (9-12).

-Rehabilitative Behavioral Health Services (RBHS) is available to all students.
+Rehabilitative Behavioral Health Services (RBHS) are available to all students.
 RBHS counselors are present in the schools five days a week during the school hours and beyond, if needed.
-Staff are an integral part of the school community and are involved in meetings regarding students, crisis situations that may involve children not involved with the program (as school administration expresses the need), and other non-academic programs (assemblies, special teams).
-HCS is fortunate to work collaboratively with Waccamaw Mental Health (WMH) and have seven WMH counselors assigned to our schools.
+Staff members are an integral part of the school community and are involved in meetings regarding students, crisis situations that may involve children not involved with the program (as school administration expresses the need), and other non-academic programs (assemblies, special teams).
+HCS is fortunate to work collaboratively with Waccamaw Mental Health (WMH) and have seven WMH counselors assigned to District schools.
+HCS will continue to provide professional development and resources for school guidance and RBHS counselors in an effort to assist students better.

 Each HCS campus has a nurse on site to assist students.